fastians/dixit-score-calculator/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+### Development Guidelines
+- Follow the established component architecture
+- Use the custom hooks for state management
+- Maintain separation of concerns
+- Add appropriate accessibility features
+- Include proper error handling

 ## 📞 Support

 For questions or support, please open an issue in the repository or contact the development team.

 ---

 **Note**: This application is designed to enhance the Dixit board game experience by providing a digital alternative to the physical scoreboard, making gameplay faster and more accurate.
+The refactored architecture ensures maintainability and scalability for future enhancements.